joeyklee/carto-code-of-ethics/README.md

-# Cartographer / Mapper Code of Ethics
+# Map Maker Code of Ethics
 > Updated and Revised from A Designer’s Code of Ethics by Mike Monteiro Jul 5, 2017 - https://deardesignstudent.com/a-designers-code-of-ethics-f4a88aca9e95

+**WORK IN PROGRESS - please ignore OR give feedback in the [issues](https://github.com/joeyklee/carto-code-of-ethics/issues)**

 ## A map maker is first and foremost a human being.